January 3, 2019

 NatGeo, which is owned by Fox, announced in November 2018 that it was investigating the allegations.
 The fifth season of “StarTalk” aired three episodes, mostly recently on November 26, 2018.
 A NatGeo rep told Variety: “In order to allow the investigation to occur unimpeded we chose to hold new episodes of ‘StarTalk’ until it is complete.
 We expect that to happen in the next few weeks at which time we’ll make a final decision.”
 Tyson is also the host of “Cosmos: Possible Worlds,” which was set to premiere on Fox on March 3, 2019, and on NatGeo on March 4, 2019.
 The networks have not yet announced if “Cosmos: Possible Worlds” will be televised as planned.

-Tyson, who has denied the allegations, is one of numerous celebrities who have had their careers ruined by accusations of sexual harassment during the #MeToo movement that arose during late 2017, when once-powerful public figures in media and entertainment (such as Harvey Weinstein, Kevin Spacey, Louis C.K., Russell Simmons, Charlie Rose and Matt Lauer) lost their jobs after their alleged sexual misconduct acts that spanned decades were exposed by the news media.
+Tyson, who has denied the allegations, is one of numerous celebrities who’ve been accused of sexual harassment during the #MeToo movement that arose during late 2017, when once-powerful public figures in media and entertainment (such as Harvey Weinstein, Kevin Spacey, Louis C.K., Russell Simmons, Charlie Rose and Matt Lauer) lost their jobs after their alleged sexual misconduct acts that spanned decades were exposed by the news media.
 Weinstein is the only one who has been arrested for sexual assault (he is pleading not guilty), and Spacey is expected to be arrested and charged with sexual assault sometime in January 2019.

 In a statement on his Facebook account, Tyson commented: “In any claim, evidence matters.
 Evidence always matters.
 But what happens when it’s just one person’s word against another’s, and the stories don’t agree?
 That’s when people tend to pass judgment on who is more credible than whom.
 And that’s when an impartial investigation can best serve the truth – and would have my full cooperation to do so.”